 Students from low-income families, who are English learners, and who are foster youth have needs for exceptionally well-trained teachers that go beyond the needs of students who are more affluent, are proficient in English, and live with their families.
-Data from the California School Dashboard (2019) and CDE Dataquest (2021) indicate that low-income students, English learners, and foster youth performed below "All Students" in both ELA and Math.
+Data from CDE Dataquest (2022) indicate that low-income students, English learners, and foster youth performed below (Foster ELA scored slightly above in ELA) "All Students" in both ELA and Math.
+For the 2021-2022 school year, "All Students" scored 45.51% Proficient in ELA and 29.97% Proficient in Math.
+EL students scored 25.03% Proficient in ELA and 14.60% Proficient in Math.
+Low-income students scored 39.68% Proficient in ELA and 24.90% Proficient in Math.
+Foster youth scored 50.00% Proficient in ELA and 25.00% Proficient in Math.
 A teacher who is exceptionally well-trained has deep knowledge of the content areas for which she is responsible and is able to provide targeted individualized instruction (differentiated instruction) to struggling students (who are mostly unduplicated students).
 An exceptionally well-trained teacher is able to deliver specialized instruction to students who are English learners.
 An exceptionally well-trained teacher is able to deliver a qualitatively better (improved) education to unduplicated students than a teacher who is merely adequately trained.
 Therefore, the needs of these students are considered first as services provided under Action 3.1 have been developed.
-Action 3.1 is based on these considerations and designed to support our low-income students and students who are English learners improving and/or increasing services they receive in the following ways: Providing the teachers of low-income students and English learners with training that includes content area knowledge and pedagogy, strategies for supporting struggling students, strategies for providing language supports to English learners in all content areas, and in providing designated English language development instruction for EL students ensures that these students receive instruction targeted to their specific needs (a qualitative improvement).
+Action 3.1 is based on these considerations and designed to support our low-income students and students who are English learners improving and/or increasing services they receive in the following ways: Providing the teachers of low-income students and English learners improving and/or increasing services they receive in the following designated English learners in all content areas, and in providing designated English language development instruction for EL students ensures that these students receive instruction targeted to their specific needs (a qualitative improvement).

 The services provided for low income students under Action 3.1 are effective in meeting Goal 3 that "The district will support teachers and staff with professional development, training, and collaboration time."
 The training teachers receive supports them in their efforts to increase the achievement of low-income students and English learners.
-Test scores for students from low-income families and English learners maintained in ELA.
-Test in math increased for English learners and maintained for students from low-income families.
-Test scores for foster youth increased in ELA and math.
-41.9% of English learners made progress on the state assessment for English learners (ELPAC) (2019 California School Dashboard).
-13.98% of English learners scored at the "Proficient" level on the 2021-2022 ELPAC.
-100% of teachers agree/strongly agree with the statement: It is important to provide teaching staff with professional development in supporting English learners.
-84% of teachers agree/strongly agree with the statement: The three district-wide professional development days are an important resource that will lead to increased academic achievement.
+Test scores for students from low-income families, English learners, and Foster youth increased in both ELA and Math when compared to the previous year.
+51.1% of English learners made progress on the state assessment for English Learners Progress Indicator (2022 California School Dashboard) 17.78% of English learners scored at the "Proficient" level on the 2021-2022 Summative ELPAC.